Jonah Hex (film)

 Jonah Hex is a 2010 American Western superhero film based on the DC Comics character of the same name.
-Directed by Jimmy Hayward (in his live-action debut) from a screenplay by Neveldine/Taylor, the film stars Josh Brolin in the title role, alongside John Malkovich, Megan Fox, Michael Fassbender, Will Arnett and Michael Shannon.
+Directed by Jimmy Hayward (in his live-action directorial debut) from a screenplay by Neveldine/Taylor, the film stars Josh Brolin in the title role, alongside John Malkovich, Megan Fox, Michael Fassbender, Will Arnett and Michael Shannon.

 Produced by Legendary Pictures, Andrew Lazar's Mad Chance Productions and Akiva Goldsman's Weed Road Pictures, the film was released on June 18, 2010, by Warner Bros.
 Pictures.
 It was a commercial failure, having grossed only $11 million against a budget of $47 million.
-It received generally negative reviews from critics.
+It received negative reviews from critics.

 Plot

-Jonah Hex is a Confederate soldier who refuses an order from his commanding officer Quentin Turnbull to burn down a hospital.
-Hex is forced to kill his best friend Jeb, Turnbull's son, who draws a pistol on Hex.
-Turnbull later tracks Hex down at home and takes revenge for Jeb's death by killing Hex's family and branding Hex's face.
-Hex is found near death and healed by the Crow people; the experience leaves him with the ability to speak to the dead.
+Confederate soldier Jonah Hex refuses an order from his commanding officer Quentin Turnbull to burn down a hospital and is forced to kill Turnbull's son Jeb, his best friend, who had drawn a pistol on Hex.
+A vengeful Turnbull later tracks Hex down at his residence, killing Hex's wife Cassie and son Travis via a house fire and branding Hex's face with a hot iron, leaving the initials "QT"; Hex later removes the branding with a red-hot tomahawk, resulting in his disfigured visage.
+The Crow people find Hex near death and heal him, enabling him to temporarily resurrect and communicate with the dead.
 Turnbull fakes his death in a hotel fire and Hex, unable to seek revenge, becomes a bounty-hunter.

 In 1876, a gang of men led by Turnbull hijack a train carrying components of an experimental weapon invented by Eli Whitney.
-President Ulysses S. Grant realizes that Turnbull is planning to rebuild the weapon and use it to attack the U.S. on the Fourth of July.
-Grant instructs Army Lieutenant Grass to find Hex and hire him to track down and stop Turnbull.
-Grass' men find Hex in a brothel with a prostitute named Lilah and inform him that Turnbull is still alive.
+Realizing that Turnbull is planning to rebuild the weapon and use it to attack the U.S. on the Fourth of July, President Ulysses S. Grant instructs Army Lieutenant Grass to find Hex and hire him to track down and stop Turnbull.
+Grass' men find Hex in a brothel with a prostitute named Lilah Black and inform him that Turnbull is still alive.

-Hex travels to meet Grass at his encampment and uses his ability to interrogate a dead soldier.
-The soldier tells Hex to find former Confederate Colonel Slocum, who now runs an illegal fighting pavilion in South Carolina.
-Hex confronts Slocum, who refuses to reveal Turnbull's location and sarcastically suggests he ask his dead friend Jeb.
-Hex throws Slocum to his death and burns the pavilion down.
-He decides to travel to Gettysburg and dig up Jeb's body to ask him for help.
-Jeb and Hex briefly fight before Jeb accepts Hex's apology for killing him.
-He grudgingly reveals that his father is at Fort Resurrection.
-Jeb also warns Hex to avoid death because many in the afterlife have plans for him.
+Hex travels to meet Grass at his encampment and interrogates a dead soldier, who tells Hex to find former Confederate Colonel Slocum, another associate of Hex's who betrayed his family.
+At an illegal death match pavilion in South Carolina run by Dr. Cross Williams, Slocum refuses to reveal Turnbull's location to Hex and sarcastically suggests asking Jeb.
+Enraged, Hex throws Slocum into the fighting ring where the gladiator, a bestial snakelike creature, attacks and kills him.
+After burning the pavilion down, Hex travels to Gettysburg, Pennsylvania and excavates Jeb's body to ask him for assistance.
+Following a brief fight between them, Jeb accepts Hex's apology for killing him, grudgingly reveals that his father is at Fort Resurrection, and warns Hex to avoid death because many in the afterlife have plans for him.
+Hex then purchases several pieces of new weaponry from Smith (Lance Reddick), an armorer who notes Jonah's hatred of the Union stems from a stubbornness to adhere to the rules of government rather than mere Southern loyalty.